jnv-memories/face-app/README.md

     1TSSe_bZ718tLbJQmhAUUAXk-95PuyYM1

 An image in another window should open. the green box denotes the face program is asking for name.
-If you don't know name read the line 166 in the main_drive.py.
+If you don't know name read the line 166 in the main_drive.py:

-Attention please reas that line 166 in main_drive.py.
+     Attention please read that line 166 in main_drive.py.

 And other naming guide is below please read it throughly.
 If there's any confusion just press ctrl+C and sleep we will talk tomorrow.
 Good Knight.

 # Face Naming Guide